wazuh/wazuh-dashboard-plugins/README.md

 ## Upgrade

-Note: For updates from Wazuh 3.11.x to 3.11.y (regardless of the version of the Elastic Stack) it is recommended to make a backup of the Wazuh app configuration file in order not to lose the modified parameters or the configured APIs.
+Note: In Wazuh 3.12.0 (regardless of the Elastic Stack version) the location of the wazuh.yml has been moved from `/usr/share/kibana/plugins/wazuh/wazuh.yml` to `/usr/share/kibana/optimize/wazuh/config/wazuh.yml`.

 Stop Kibana